Remember to cite LawCareers.Net on your application form if you apply to Hewitsons LLP.

 The firm welcomes applications from candidates who have achieved a high standard of academic success, with a minimum of a 2.1 degree, and who are bright, personable, have initiative and enjoy working as part of a team.

 We offer vacation placements during June, July and August each year.
-We select for interview for a vacation placement from applications from undergraduates in cases where the student already meets our trainee solicitor A level or IB criteria.
+We select for interview for a vacation placement from applications from undergraduates in cases where the student already meets our trainee solicitor criteria.

 If successful the vacation placement offered will be for one working week, and the choice of area will take into account particular interests which the student has revealed in our discussions.